PrashantKumarGupta1/-Automated-Employee-Attendance-System-using-RFID-Technology/README.md

 This project implements an **RFID-based automated attendance system** that records employee attendance quickly, securely, and efficiently.

-The system uses **RFID cards, dual microcontrollers, and real-time clock integration** to record employee attendance accurately and transmit data to a computer system.
+The system uses **RFID cards 🪪, dual microcontrollers, and real-time clock integration** to record employee attendance accurately and transmit data to a computer system.

 Each employee is assigned a unique RFID card.
 When the card is scanned, the system records the employee ID along with the current date and time.

-The Linux system logs employee attendance into a database file.
+The Linux system logs 🖥 employee attendance into a database file.

 ---

-## Features
+## 🔧 Features

 - RFID Card based authentication
 - Real-time clock integration using DS1307